Know and understand how to play rugby and feel at home in a rugby game. Basics of starting, attacking and defending. Know what is going on, enjoy it.

 There are a number of options at the kick-off.

-You may find it useful to start with very basic rugby.
+You may find it useful to start with the basics.

-When your team has the ball you use team work to move the ball towards and eventually onto or over the opposition goal-line where you ground it and score points for a try!
+You use team work when you have the ball.
+You move it towards and eventually into their in-goal area where you ground it and score points for a try!

 When your team doesn`t have the ball - GET IT BACK!

-When you really know how to play rugby, you know it`s very important being in the right place at the right time.
+When you really know about playing, you know it`s very important being in the right place at the right time.

-You are a better player when you arrive at just the right time and just the right place to catch a pass, make a pass, make a tackle or make a break through the opposition line.
+You feel great when you arrive at just the right time and just the right place to catch a pass, make a pass, make a tackle or make a break through the opposition line.

 You will improve rapidly when you have good timing.